Luckily for you, I compiled my all-time favorite medium roast coffees in this article.

 My preferred brewing method with this coffee is actually AeroPress.
 It makes a classic style cup with perfect acidity.

-Plus, it’s USDA Organic certified, which means it was held to a high quality throughout the growing, roast, and packaging processes.
+Plus, it’s USDA Organic certified, which means it was held to a high quality throughout the growing, roasting, and packaging processes.

 Just note that Blute Bottle generally cares more about quantity than quality, so you might not find consistency from bag to bag.